This note gives additional information on thermoelectric effects.

 a net figure of merit given by, ,

 The given qualitative description of the Seebeck mechanism is very crude.
 For example, for semiconductors it ignores variations in the number of charge carriers.
 Even for a free-electron gas model for metals, there may be variations in charge carrier density that offset velocity effects.
 Worse, for metals it ignores the exclusion principle that restricts the motion of the electrons.
-And it ignores the fact that the hotter side does not just have electrons with higher energy relative to the Fermi level than the colder side, it also has electrons with lower energy that can be excited to move.
+And it ignores that the hotter side does not just have electrons with higher energy relative to the Fermi level than the colder side, it also has electrons with lower energy that can be excited to move.
 If the lower energy electrons have a larger mean free path, they can come from larger distances than the higher energy ones.
 And for metal electrons in a lattice, the velocity might easily go down with energy instead of up.
 That is readily appreciated from the spectra in chapter 6.22.2.

 For a much more detailed description, see “Thermoelectric Effects in Metals: Thermocouples” by S. O. Kasap, 2001.
 This paper is available on the web for personal study.
 It includes actual data for metals compared to the simple theory.